 - 1 CPU

 - 1 GB RAM (with 2 GB swap)

 Even though Digital Ocean recommends 32 bit version for Ubuntu 18.04 if RAM is less than 4 GB but I need 64 bit for .Net Core 3.0.
 I am under impression that certain program might only support 64 bit so being future proof, I chose 64 bit.
 This way, I can upgrade and migrate to powerful server if need arises.

 From past couple of months 1 CPU is more than enough to handle everything that I need for hosting all my Websites.
 In WordPress, I use caching plugins to generate static pages.
 It dramatically lowers CPU usage.

 Yes and No. 1GB physical RAM is good enough but you must enable and use swap in order to get the performance you need.
 At the time of installing Webmin, it asks for enabling swap and generally it creates a swap for 270 MB.
 I increased swap to 1 GB and one time MySQL gave out of memory error.
 I have increased swap to 2 GB.
 Without swap, 1 GB RAM is not good enough.

 1 CPU, 1 GB RAM droplet is good enough for hosting couple of Websites.
 Cost is less than shared hosting and power you get is more than what you need.
-Along with Webmin you can handle day to day maintenance without having Linux administration experience.
+Along with Webmin, you can easily handle day to day maintenance without any Linux administration experience.